KasperFyhn/generative-ai-course/README.md

 # Using generative AI as a student

-The contents of this project are meant to serve as the basis for materials for a self-enrollment course on using generative AI as a (university) student.
+The contents of this project are meant to serve as the basis for materials on using generative AI as a (university) student.
+Students can go through the contents in a self-enrollment course, or instructors can pick and choose from the modules and integrate them in teaching.

-It is aimed at students at all levels and with different levels of proficiency in using generative AI.
-Whether you are a novice or feel like an expert, the modules will help you discover ways to enchance your studies, refine your prompting skills and techniques, and guide you towards a healthy and responsible use of GAI.
+It is aimed at students at all levels and with different educational backgrounds.
+Whether a novice or an expert when it comes to using generative AI, the modules can help students discover ways to enchance their studies, refine their prompting skills and techniques, and guide them towards a healthy and responsible use of GAI.

-You may find that much of the content is obvious as you become more adept at using GAI.
-It is to help you, and everyone else, avoid common pitfalls and give a nudge towards effective use of GAI.

-The skills and use-cases are far from exhaustive.
-They are there to serve as initial guidance and inspiration.
-You know best how GAI is best integrated, if at all, in your workflow as a student.
+The contents are created as short learning modules with a hands-on approach and are divided into three categories:
+1. **Use cases**: practical use cases - _what_ you can do with GAI.
+1. **Skills**: refinement of prompt engineering skills  - _how_ you can do it.
+1. **Considerations**: concerns and considerations that are relevant for most students to be aware of.

+The _About_ document contains details on how and why the materials have been made the way they are.